jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

                 # This suite can be run separately or will be included
                 # automatically in other suites known to origin.
                 # Here, the extension is informing origin that the suite
-                # is a subuite of openshift/conformance.
+                # is a sub-suite of openshift/conformance.
 All information
                 # about a suite is additive across extension binaries.
-                # For example, mulitple binaries can advertise the same
+                # For example, multiple binaries can advertise the same
                 # suite -- if they advertise different parents, then
                 # origin will treat the suite as a subset of each
                 # identified parent.